-Inspections of Designated Persons by the AMLCU in 2022
+Inspections of Designated Persons by the AMLCU in 2023

-In 2022, regulatory investigators of the AMLCU carried out a total of 462 inspections of designated persons under the Minister's remit, an increase of 61% on the number of inspections for 2021.
-This was a combination of onsite inspections and offsite inspections, as was the case prior to the COVID-19 pandemic the majority of inspections are conducted onsite.
+In 2023, regulatory investigators of the AMLCU carried out a total of 659 inspections of designated persons under the Minister's remit, an increase of 43% on the number of inspections for 2022.
+This was a combination of onsite inspections and offsite inspections.
+The majority of inspections were conducted onsite.

-Chart 1 illustrates the numbers of designated persons by cohort type that were inspected in 2022.
+Chart 1 illustrates the numbers of designated persons by cohort type that were inspected in 2023.

-Chart 1: Overview of 2022 compliance inspections by cohort
+Chart 1: Overview of 2023 compliance inspections by cohort